-A few results of our activities (at end 2015)- For the Group as a whole, the lost time accident frequency rate has fallen in five years from 10.3 to 7.08; a sharp decline (15% in five years) was also recorded for temporary personnel in France.
+A few results of our activities (at end 2017)- For the Group as a whole, the lost-time workplace accident frequency rate fell from 8.60 to 6.60 in five years.

-- More than one million hours of health and safety training were provided during the year.
+- More than one million hours of health and safety training were delivered during the year.